vedph/summer-globe-22/README.md

 So, not only the places extracted from the text annotations are listed here and enriched with position and other information: they are also shown on the globe, and on the map.
 Users are free to explore, spin, zoom in and out, and see how their text takes life in the context of a digital product.

 ## History

+### 0.0.3

+- 2022-07-09:
+  - refactored to use ms text instead of sample text.
+  - added `tei` folder with TEI text and its transform script (just for reference).
+  - swap lat/long in mapboxgl `flyTo`.
+  - made `dbp:title` optional in person query, otherwise persons like Marco Polo were no more found.
+  - added link to open the [DBPedia SPARQL endpoint](https://dbpedia.org/sparql) in query pane.

+### 0.0.2

 - 2022-07-06: updated Angular.
 - 2022-06-20: upgraded to Angular 14.